-If I find the fall semester too challenging, will I be able to take a Leave of Absence?
+If I find the spring semester too challenging, will I be able to take a Leave of Absence?

 A student must have been enrolled for at least one semester prior to taking a leave, so you cannot take a leave of absence prior to having completed at least one full semester.
 But if you are finding it challenging, please reach out to your program director, academic advisor, or the dean of students for individual guidance.

-Please see the Leave of Absence page for the latest details.
+Please see the Leave of Absence page for the latest policies and details.

-How will the process for Leave of Absence work for the spring semester?
+How does the process for Leave of Absence work?

 The departments will confirm your leave and send the signed petition back to you within one week after the petition deadline.
 You will then need to forward the completed petition to the registrar, Sean Conlon, firstname.lastname@example.org.
 If you are an international student, you will also need to provide Sean with the HIO leave form.